Back to Blog

 Continuous duty is where piezo ceramics stop behaving like “components” and start behaving like “materials under a life test.”
 A design that looks stable over a short bench run can drift, heat-soak, depole, crack, or quietly lose output after weeks or months of uninterrupted cycling.

 This article is a reliability-oriented reference for selecting piezo ceramics when the system will operate continuously, not just occasionally.
 The emphasis is not on peak performance for a demo.
-It is on staying inside safe electrical, thermal, and mechanical margins for thousands to billions of cycles.
+It is on staying inside appropriate electrical, thermal, and mechanical margins for thousands to billions of cycles.

 1. What “continuous duty” really changes